eric80116/crescendo-workshop/06-INFERENCE-WITH-SDK.md

 ## Environemt Setting

-1. Navigate to the [SageMaker notebook instance](https://us-east-1.console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances) and you can see a pre-provisioned notebook instance named **AmazonPersonalizeWorkshop** then click **Open Jupyter**
+1. Right click [SageMaker notebook instance](https://us-east-1.console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances) to open in new tab and you can see a pre-provisioned notebook instance named **AmazonPersonalizeWorkshop** then click **Open Jupyter**

 ![11-inference-by-sdk-1](/static/image/11-inference-by-sdk-1.png)